Jerry Springer is a long running talk show shown on a number of Ofcom licensed channels including Pick TV. The licence for Pick TV is held by Sky.

 We concluded that in the particular circumstances of this programme the violent content was not justified by the context.
 Therefore generally accepted standards were not applied and this programme was in breach of Rule 2.3.

-particularly violent content, can differ between episodes.
-Ofcom reminds broadcasters of the potential for individual episodes of well-established series to raise potential issues under the Code and the need to comply episodes on a case by case basis.
+and particularly violent content, can differ between episodes.
+Ofcom reminds broadcasters of the potential for individual episodes of well-established series to raise potential issues under the Code and the need to comply episodes on a case by

 Ofcom has announced the appointment of three new non-executive members to its Board.